codefellows-seattle-javascript-401d19/08-09-vanilla-rest-server/lab-kerry/README.md

 ### Mountain Module
 The mountain module exports an Object containing a randomly generated `unique id`, `name`, `location`, and `elevation`.
 This can then be parsed depending on the requests from any number of routes.

+### Storage Module
+The storage module allows for data persistence whereby a series of functions work with CRUD operations to create, read, and update a JSON document with an array of instantiated Objects.

 ## Routes